apache/lucene-solr/README.txt

 4. Navigate to that folder and issue an "ant" command to see the available options for building, testing, and packaging solr.

+   NOTE:
+   To see solr in action you may want to use the command "ant example".
+   This builds and packages solar into the example/webapps, then follow example/README.txt.